iamsaief/everyday-js/README.md

 ### Function, Parameter, Return

 There is a saying,

 > Don't Repeat Yourself aka the DRY principle.

-in programming, whenever the repetation comes there we `function` to make life easier.
+in programming, whenever the repetation comes there we add `function`'s to make our life easier. 😉

 -   Function and Function call